Barry Malkin: 1980s and 1990s

 During the 1980s Malkin edited six of Coppola's films, from Rumble Fish (1983) through The Godfather Part III (1990).
 He was joined by his former mentor Robert Q. Lovett for The Cotton Club (1984), which garnered the two editors a nomination for the Academy Award.
 Malkin also edited the film Big (1988) that was directed by Penny Marshall.
 By the end of the decade Coppola had agreed to make The Godfather Part III (1990), and brought in Malkin, Lisa Fruchtman, and Walter Murch to edit.
 Malkin and Murch then edited a compilation entitled The Godfather Trilogy: 1901–1980 that was released to video in 1992.
 The compilation included footage from the theatrically released versions of all three films as well as additional footage.
 A 1993 review in Time reads, "This trilogy has a novelistic density, a rueful, unhurried lyricism and a depth that, singly, the films could not achieve.
 Altogether glorious."

 In the 1990s, in addition to his work with Coppola on Jack (1996) and The Rainmaker (1997), Malkin edited four films with director Andrew Bergman.
 Their first film together, The Freshman (1992), is to some extent a comic "sendup" of the original 1972 Godfather film, including a part played by Marlon Brando.
 Malkin's last credit was for The Big Bounce (2004), which was directed by George Armitage.

 Awards

 Malkin, Marks, and Zinner were nominated for the BAFTA Award for Best Editing for The Godfather: Part II (1974).
 The film was listed as the 22nd best-edited film of all time in a 2012 survey of members of the Motion Picture Editors Guild.
-He and Robert Q. Lovett were nominated for the Academy Award for Best Film Editing for The Cotton Club (directed by Francis Ford Coppola-1984).
+He and Robert Q. Lovett were nominated for the Academy Award for Best Film Editing for The Cotton Club (1984).
 Malkin, Murch, and Fruchtman were nominated for the Academy Award for editing The Godfather Part III (1990).
 Malkin was selected for membership in the American Cinema Editors.

 Filmography (as editor)

-The director for each film is indicated in parenthesis.
 Filmography based on Oldham's book and the Internet Movie Database.